 Steps to Access Your Stories Archive:

-- Open the Facebook app and go to your profile page.
+- Open the Facebook app and navigate to your profile page.

-- Tap the three-dot menu (•••) to the right of the “Add Story” button.
+- Tap the three-dot menu (•••) located to the right of the primary “Add Story” or “Edit Profile” buttons.

-- At the top, tap the Stories Archive tab.
+- At the top of the Archive screen, tap the Stories Archive tab to filter for story media.

-- Tap the story and choose Share to repost it, or Save to download it to your phone.
+- Once found, tap the story and select Share to put it back into circulation, or Save Photo/Video to download the raw file to local storage.

-Note: If you don’t see the Archive option, it may be disabled.
-To enable it, go to Settings & Privacy → Settings → Story Settings → Save Story to Archive and toggle it on.
-This only activates archiving for future stories — it will not recover stories that were posted while the feature was off.
+If the Archive appears empty, the feature was likely disabled in the account’s privacy settings.
+To prevent future data loss, navigate to Settings & Privacy → Settings → Story Settings → Save Story to Archive and ensure the toggle is active.
+This will not retroactively recover stories posted while the setting was off, but it secures all future uploads.

 Method 3: Download Your Facebook Data (Last Resort)